defeat the enemy, strongholds and spiritual warfare

 Hilary: Money earned by your business is in your business account.
 That’s not your money.

-Can you spend that money on a tank of gas if you’re traveling around for business?
+Can you spend that money on gas if you’re traveling around for business?
 Yes.
-It’s a business expense.
-The same thing for your office rent.
+It’s a business expense—the same thing for your office rent.

-Once you’ve paid your overhead, the money you would put into your personal account for groceries, new shoes, tuition, etc., those are not business expenses.
-You have to pay yourself in order to do that.
+Once you’ve paid your overhead, the money you would put into your personal account for groceries, new shoes, tuition, etc., are not business expenses.
+You have to pay yourself to do that.

 Financial Basics #5: Payroll

-If you’re making $1K a month and that works for your family, you may never have to go on payroll.
+If you’re making $1,000 a month that works for your family, you may never have to go on payroll.
 Keep it simple.

-Stef: We didn’t start until we became an S-Corp and we were probably close to a half-million dollar company at that point.
-I became an employee and I moved one of my contractors into being an employee.
-It was cool to cross the bridge when I came to it instead of panicking about all these things before I needed to do them.
+Stef: We didn’t start until we became an S-Corp and were probably close to a half-million dollar company then.
+I became an employee and moved one of my contractors into an employee.
+Crossing the bridge when I came to it instead of panicking about all these things before I needed to do them was incredible.

 Financial Basics #6: Outsourcing